This post contains affiliate links. Please see our disclosure policy.

 • Bake for 35-45 minutes, or until golden and crispy.

-• To make the curry: Warm 1 tbsp of coconut oil in a wok or large skillet over medium-high heat.
+• Warm 1 tbsp of coconut oil in a wok or large skillet over medium-high heat.

 • Add the shallot, garlic, and ginger, and sauté until the shallots have become tender.